dkarpa/dkarpa.github.io/_pages/about.md

   - /about.html
 ---
 Welcome!

 I’m David Karpa, an applied economist specializing in the political economy of digital and automated governance technologies.
-I’m currently a postdoctoral researcher at the University of Helsinki, where I contribute to the ERC-funded project <a href="https://www.helsinki.fi/en/projects/algorithmic-governance">Algorithmic Governance - A Public Perspective (AGAPP)</a>.
+I’m currently a postdoctoral researcher at <a https://www.sot.tum.de/en/sot/home/">TUM School of Social Sciences and Technology Technical University of Munich</a>, where I contribute to the ERC-funded project <a href="https://www.helsinki.fi/en/projects/algorithmic-governance">Algorithmic Governance - A Public Perspective (AGAPP)</a>.
-I completed my doctoral studies at the University of Bremen in 2024.
+I completed my doctoral studies at the University of Bremen in 2024 and worked as a postdoctoral researcher at the <a href="https://www.helsinki.fi/en/networks/centre-social-data-science">Centre for Social Data Science (CSDS)</a> at University of Helsinki in 2025.
 In 2023, I was a visiting researcher at the <a href="https://ssh.nu.edu.kz/economics_about">Department of Economics at Nazarbayev University</a>.
 In 2024, I was an adjunct professor at <a href="https://www.kimep.kz/college-of-social-sciences/kz/">KIMEP University</a>.

 My work examines how political and economic institutions interact with technological development, specifically artificial intelligence and automation.
 I focus on algorithmic governance -- how these technologies are developed, understood, and shape individual decision-making.